Douglas MacArthur: Southern Philippines

 Although MacArthur had no specific directive to do so, and the fighting on Luzon was far from over, he committed his forces to liberate the remainder of the Philippines.
 In the GHQ communiqué on 5 July, he announced that the Philippines had been liberated and all operations ended, although Yamashita still held out in northern Luzon.
 Starting in May 1945, MacArthur used his Australian troops in the invasion of Borneo.
-He accompanied the assault on Labuan, and visited the troops ashore.
+He accompanied the assault on Labuan and visited the troops ashore.
 While returning to GHQ in Manila, he visited Davao, where he told Eichelberger that no more than 4,000 Japanese remained alive on Mindanao.
 A few months later, six times that number surrendered.
 In July 1945, he was awarded his fourth Distinguished Service Medal.

 As part of preparations for Operation Downfall, the invasion of Japan, MacArthur became commander in chief U.S. Army Forces Pacific (AFPAC) in April 1945, assuming command of all Army and Army Air Force units in the Pacific except the Twentieth Air Force.
 At the same time, Nimitz became commander of all naval forces.
 Command in the Pacific therefore remained divided.
 During his planning of the invasion of Japan, MacArthur stressed to the decision-makers in Washington that it was essential to have the Soviet Union enter the war as he argued it was crucial to have the Red Army tie down the Kwantung army in Manchuria.
+Contrary to the claim that this meant that MacArthur urged Roosevelt to agree to every Soviet demand at the Yalta Conference, he was in fact not told about any of the territorial concessions to the Soviet Union in Asia as agreed upon in the secret deal that Roosevelt made with Joseph Stalin, and MacArthur said that he would not have supported the Soviet invasion of Manchuria had he known about the secret deal that involved Port Arthur, other parts of Manchuria, and northern Korea being given by the western Allies to the Soviet Union.
+Unlike Nimitz, who was told about the atomic bomb in February 1945, MacArthur was not told about its existence until a few days before Hiroshima was bombed.
 The invasion was pre-empted by the surrender of Japan in August 1945.
 On 2 September MacArthur accepted the formal Japanese surrender aboard the battleship USS Missouri, thus ending hostilities in World War II.
 In recognition of his role as a maritime strategist, the U.S. Navy awarded him the Navy Distinguished Service Medal.